-Color is an incredibly important facet in all of our lives.
-It is a tool of communication that can influence mood, convey rapidly digested ideas, incite physiological reactions and, most importantly, make or break a design.
+Color is an incredibly important facet of all of our lives.
+It is a tool of communication that can influence mood, convey rapidly digested ideas, incite physiological reactions, and, most importantly, make or break a design.
 You've probably heard the terms RGB, HEX, and CMYK floating around, but knowing their intricacies only further complicates the matter.
 Seeing that it is such a powerful tool, it should be no surprise to hear that it is rather difficult to master.

 Color is not static; it’s constantly influenced by the world around it.
 Even though a certain red might appear one way on your phone, this doesn't mean it will look the same on your laptop or just a printed piece of paper.
 Color properties change from the slightest interferences from light, texture, and even just how one color appears to look when placed next to another.
 This makes it difficult to pinpoint a single color across a multitude of mediums.

 When it comes to design, color is an entire subject in and of itself.
 For now, we’ll just focus on how to keep your color values consistent.

 What You Need to Know

 To keep colors consistent across every possible medium, there are 4 color modes that represent and tweak color across applications: